 “When we were small, we kept looking at her pestiferous feet – the putrid smell was overpowering most of the time,” Soon replied without answering my questions.
 Later, he told me he was referring to his mother’s biological mother.
 The woman not only gave birth to his mum but also gave her her genes.

 Soon’s mum spoke of an incident where a midwife with a long history of opium addiction delivered a child.
 The baby couldn’t let out her vagitus and looked blue in her face after birth.
 The midwife quickly puffed some opium onto the newborn’s face.
 The child miraculously cried out and started to breathe normally.
 The newborn was an addict even in the mother’s womb.
 Opium addiction was rife in those days.
 That was how the Brits forced China to her knees when they could not pay for the tea and porcelain they were addicted to.
 So, they introduced opium to the Chinese and later won both Opium Wars to fix the trade imbalance.
 Not only were all debts forgiven or paid with the spoils of war, the British Empire carved out big territories in China for their own benefit, as did other Western powers and Japan.
-Addicts were so common in Penang there was even a Taoist deity who was the God of Opium.
+Addicts were so common in Penang there was even a Taoist deity who some believed was the God of Opium.
 He was in charge of Hell, quite appropriately.
 In a Taoist temple that a young Soon often visited, he would not fail to pray to a deity who was always on the floor with a fan on his right hand and a tongue sticking out of his mouth in a cheeky manner.
 Chinese mothers often queued up to pray to the deity to grant them their wishes or to thank him for answering their prayers.
 If their wish came true, they had to buy some opium and place it on the deity’s mouth.
 The temple caretaker would place the opium on an ice cream stick.
 After the thanksgiving chants, the caretaker would immediately scoop back the opium for resale, lest the drug addicts partook in the opium.
 The prominent opium deity was located at the corner of Jelutong and Bridge Street.
 The temple was also a favourite haunt for those who prayed for empat ekor numbers (4-digit numbers) to come up in the next round of lotteries.

 Soon’s grandfather’s jacket had many pockets.
 Before I asked him which grandpa, he told me he was the rich grandpa – the one who owned the junk boat that plied the Straits of Malacca freighting precious cargo alongside the peninsula.
 The pockets were obviously to keep his money safe in different locations.
 The Chinese were obsessed with money.
 It was common for the first generation Chinese to habitually sleep at the Paya Terubong Heavenly Temple just to dream of a 4-digit number.
 Some people called the temple twelve hundred steps.
 In olden days, Captain Francis Light’s bronze statue stood opposite Convent Light Street and inside the Penang High Court compound.
 Soon wondered whether the dead Englishman who, according to Western narratives, founded Penang would have turned in his grave if he knew joss sticks and candles were forever placed at his statue’s feet for good luck.
 The young Soon did not see the irony of those Chinese gamblers praying to a dead Englishman for some winning numbers.
 Colonial masters did what they knew best – extract the wealth from their colony and repatriate it back to their imperial homeland.
 Many years later, someone in the local government decided to move the statue inside the museum.
 That decision saved the municipality from paying a cleaner to clean the feet of Francis Light’s statue.